 View frequently asked questions about universal service, universal service collections and disbursements, and USAC in our Frequently Asked Questions section of the website.

-Members of the media can contact the External Relations Division for more information about USAC, fund data, or other areas of interest.
+Members of the media can contact the Stakeholder Engagement Division for more information about USAC, fund data, or other areas of interest.

 Email: Media Inquiries